Trajectory Range Visibility: Preliminaries

 Consider a simple polygon $\mathcal{P}$ with $n$ vertices.
-The maximal sub-polygon of $\mathcal{P}$ visible to a point $q \in \mathcal{P}$ is called the \textit{visibility polygon} of $q$, denoted by VP.
-There are linear-time algorithms to compute VP when the viewer is a point \cite{lee1983visibility, joe1987corrections}.
-A line-segment $l$ inside $\mathcal{P}$ is said to be completely visible from a line segment between $p, q \in \mathcal{P}$ if for every point $z \in l$ and for any point $w \in {pq}$, $w$ and $z$ are visible.
-Denote the term \textit{conceptual convex hull} in this work as not constructing a convex hull in reality yet picking vertices using the same order.
+The maximal sub-polygon of $\mathcal{P}$ visible to a point $q \in \mathcal{P}$ is called the \textit{visibility polygon} of $q$, denoted by $\VP$.
+There are linear-time algorithms to compute $\VP$ when the viewer is a point \cite{lee1983visibility,joe1987corrections}.
+A line segment $l$ inside $\mathcal{P}$ is said to be completely visible from a line segment between $p, q \in \mathcal{P}$ if for every point $z \in l$ and for any point $w \in {pq}$, $w$ and $z$ are visible.
+A \textit{convex chain} consists of connected subsets of convex hulls due to Graham Convex Hull algorithm~\cite{graham1972efficient}.
+To construct a convex chain, we need to specify a starting and an ending point for the chain to run Graham's algorithm.
+Please refer to Appendix~\ref{VGAppendix} where we discuss Visibility Glass (\VG).
+Also, see Figure~\ref{VGFig} for further illustrations.
+Furthermore, the readers may refer to Appendix~\ref{sec:notations} as a summary of frequently used notations in this paper.